 Would you believe that there are dozens of survival uses for rubber bands?
 Discover all the survival hacks and tips for using elastic rubber bands here.
+Now for how you can use rubber bands.
+Let’s start the list.

 Rubber Band Survival Hacks